 You're hardly alone.
 The Food and Drug Administration (FDA) estimates around 36 million people in the United States alone suffer from seasonal allergies, known also by the common name of hay fever and the more technical name allergic rhinitis.

 The mission of Syracuse University Health Services is to provide compassionate, quality, student centered health care, foster a concept of life long wellness and provide leadership in the field of college health.

-All full-time new students, international students, and graduate Fellows are required to have health insurance that provides adequate coverage while studying in Syracuse.
+All full-time new students, new and returning international students, and graduate Fellows are required to have health insurance that provides adequate coverage while studying in Syracuse.
 You may waive enrollment in the Aetna Student Health Insurance Plan offered by the University if you have other coverage by completing the online waiver form before the deadline.

 As a new college student, one of your responsibilities is taking care of your health.
 So be sure you bring to college a plan to eat well, sleep enough, continue your exercise, safer sex plan and stress management plans.
 All of this can prevent illness.
 Here are some items that will be important to help you if despite your best efforts you do have a health issue:

 In cooperation with Syracuse University, we've compiled a list of helpful resources for you to use in the event of an emergency.